 Measure The pH Of Your Nutrient Solution

 First things first is finding out what the current pH level of your nutrient solution is.
 There are three different ways to measure the pH of your nutrient solution, if you’re using an electronic pH meter, make sure it’s calibrated to get an accurate reading.

 How To Use pH up And Down

 Typically it only takes 1-2 ml of pH Up or Down per gallon of water to correct the pH of your nutrient solution.
-After adding, stir and wait 15 minutes to half hour to test the nutrient solution again.
+After adding, stir and wait 15 minutes to a half-hour to test the nutrient solution again.
 Repeat the process until you in the range of 5.5-6.5 or the desired range for what you’re growing.

 What Is Natural Way To Adjust The pH Of A Hydroponic Garden?